nguyenkhois/rh-build-environment/rh-project-build-environment/README.md

 * Build the minification production for both CSS and JS.
 * JavaScript:
    * Support ES6 and `import/ export` syntax for using on IE11.
-   * All entry points is bundled into a file and it should work on many web browsers (IE11, Chrome, Safari, Firefox, ...)
+   * All entry points is bundled into a JS file and it should work on many web browsers (IE11, Chrome, Safari, Firefox, ...)
 * Configuration for the local front-end web server is simple and flexible.

 ## System requirements